 Depending on your health and if you are injured or dehydrated, you should take extra precautions and treat your water.
 Because getting a waterborne illness in a weak condition could be the last drop.
 Even diarrhoea could complicate things a lot if water is scarce or your condition is weak.

 Each aqua tab can treat 1 liter of water in 20 minutes.
 Twenty tabs is a good quantity to have in your personal wilderness survival kit.

 You need a container to treat water in.
 Freezer Ziploc bags are the best.
 If your bags are medium or quart sized use only one water treatment tablet.

 |First Aid||2||Bandages||17g 0.6oz|

 |Signalling||1||Signalling Mirror||27g 0.95oz|

 Things you don’t really need in your kit

 You might notice that I didn’t add these items to my list: space blanket, ferro rod, fresnel lens, fishing kit, aluminum foil, snare wire, survival saw, sewing kit etc. The reason is that although they could provide a marginal aid in a survival situation, they are not as effective as the items I have mentioned above.
-Either they are trash like the space blanket, they are not simple enough to use while injured like a ferro rod, or they are meant for recreation and long term survival, like a fresnel lens or a fishing kit.
+Either they are trash like the space blanket (to be fair they are a good way to signal for help), they are not simple enough to use while injured like a ferro rod, or they are meant for recreation and long term survival, like a fresnel lens or a fishing kit.